 Hauptsätze und Satzbau im Deutschen

 Well, first of all we should clear up what German main clauses actually are.
 So, in the following, I’d like to give you a short definition of this term.

 German main clauses, also called independent clauses or declarative sentences, are clauses that stand alone as a complete sentence.
 At least, they contain a subject, verb and an object and express and complete thought.

 So, after clearing up what a German main clause actually is, let’s go to the next point and talk about the details of the basic word order in this type of sentences.

 Luckily, the German main clause is quite similar to the declarative sentences in the English language.
 As a consequence, you can apply the exact same rules for the basic word order:

 - Subject – Verb – Object

-Nevertheless, there are some differences, due to the fact that their are the four cases of the German language.
+Nevertheless, there are some differences, due to the fact that there are the four cases of the German language.
 So, this allows us to see if a noun or a pronoun is used as a subject or object.
 Due to this, we can adapt the word order of a German main clause to put the focus on different things.
 Now, let’s go into some detail about the basic rules of word order in German main clauses.

 Basic Rules of German Word Order

 So, in this section I’d like to present you the basic rules of German word order.
-Well, some of the rules might sound familiar to you as they a similar in English, others differ a lot.
+Well, some rules might sound familiar to you as they a similar in English, others differ a lot.